yousef19-meet/y2s18-python_review/lab/README.md

 initialized:
 - `secret_message`: a number we're trying to hide (the access code to the treasure..)
 - `key`: the number we're using to hide our message (the number we multiply by!)
-- `key_limit`: the maximum value that the key can have
+- `limit`: An integer representing the maximum value that the key or message can have.
+We assume that all keys and messages must be non-negative.
+Example: (0, 1000)

+2. When initializing, make sure that both the `key` and `secret_message` values are not negative.
+If they are, print `Invalid input: Keys and messages cannot be negative.` Similarly, make sure that both the `key` and `secret_message` values are prime.
+If they are not, print `Invalid input: Both key and message must be prime.`

+3. Instead of initializing the Cipher class with explicit key and message limits, provide a default value for the `limit` attribute.
+If the key or the secret_message violates the limit, then return `Keys or messages are outside the default range.`

-2. Add a function `encode`, which multiplies the `secret_message` by the `key` to get the coded message.
+4. Add a function `encode`, which multiplies the `secret_message` by the `key` to get the coded message.
 Now, instead of printing the coded message, add it as a new attribute in the class!

+5. Now, create a new class `Decoder`, which has the following attributes, when
+initialized:
+- `coded_message`: the product of two large prime numbers
+- `limit`: the maximum value that the key or message can have.

-3. Now, add the `decode` function, which checks all values up to `key_limit` to find the key and decode the `coded_message`.
+6. Now, add a `decode` function, to this class, to decode the `coded_message`.
 We can see how secure our system is by checking how long it takes us to decode!

-4. Play around with the attributes to make the decode function more secure.
-Is there any attribute that you can change to make our message more secure?

-5. Write a new encode function, which does anything you want with the key and the secret_message.
-Write the corresponding decode function, as well.
-To be correct, we expect the decode function to always return the correct secret_message.
-To be secure, we want the decode function to beslow!
-Can you create a slow function, with a `key_limit` of 1000?
-How slow?

-### PART 4: Bonus
+This function should return a tuple of the form `(key, secret_message)`.
+*Note: Order isn't important here.
+The tuples (5, 135) and (135, 5) are the same thing*

+7. Finally, test that your functions are working properly, by choosing a secret_message and a key.
+Then, use the Cipher to encode your message.
+Use the coded_message, key, and message limits from the Cipher class to create a Decoder class.
+Then, run the decode function to guarantee that we can recover the original secret message and key (though the order might be flipped!).

-Instead of initializing the class with a key, update the class so it's just initialized with the `secret_message` and `key_limit`.
-Then, write a function to randomly choose a key value within the range [0, key_limit].
+8. Instead of initializing the class with a key, update the class so it's just initialized with the `secret_message`.
+Then, write a function to randomly choose a key value within the range `(0, limit)`.
 This function should be called immediately after initialization and update the key attribute of your class.
 Hint: Consider using the `random` module, in Python for this!

+### Part 4: Vignere Ciphers

+The previous sections detailed how to make very basic ciphers, which just rely on the idea that, given the product of two large prime numbers, finding the numbers themselves is difficult.
+However, this required our secret messages to be prime numbers.
+In this section, we'll use a different cipher to encode actual messages.

+The stubs for these functions can be found in `part4.py`.

+1. Implement a function `transform_message_to_numbers`, which transforms an input, `secret_message`, by mapping each letter to its index in the alphabet.
+That is, the message `abc` should be mapped to `[0,1,2]`, since `a` is the first letter, `b` is the second letter, etc. Note the use of zero-indexing here, since `a` maps to 0.
+We would expect `z` to map to 25.
+The output of this function should be a comma-separated list of integers.

+2. Implement a function `transform_numbers_to_message`, which transforms a list of numbers back to the original message.
+That is, a list of the form `[0, 1, 2]` should map to the string `abc`.

+3. Initialize a class Vignere_Cipher, which is initialized with a string `secret_message` and an integer value `shift`.

+4. Implement a function `encode`, which takes the `secret_message` and converts it into a list of numbers.
+Then, we should increment each number in the list by the `shift` attribute.
+Finally, we can take the new list of numbers and convert it back to a message.
+This function should use the previous functions that you have already implemented.
+*Note: Sometimes you might run into issues with shifting.
+For instance, consider a message `a`, which is shifted by -1.
+If encode works properly, `a` will map to [0].
+After the shift, the list will contain [-1].
+However, -1 doesn't map to anything in the alphabet.
+However, we note that the cipher is circular - in this case, we actually want `a` to map to `z`.
+Make sure you understand why this is true!
+An easy way to deal with this is to take each element in the shifted list and calculate its value mod 26.
+Since -1 mod 26 is 25, this will correctly get us a mapping of `z`.*

+5. Initialize a class Vignere_Decoder, which is initialized with a string `coded_message`.

+6. Implement a function `decode`, which tries as input a `coded_message`, tries all possible shift values, and prints all possible decoded_messages.
+You'll have to read through this output to figure out what the original secret message was.

+7. Try out your `encode` function and send your friend a coded_message.
+You should receive one from them, in return.
+Use your `decode` function to figure out what they're telling you~